espadrine/aulx/Readme.md

 Done:

 - JS keyword autocompletion,
-- Simple algorithm for autocompletion based on static analysis.
+- JS static analysis: a simple algorithm for autocompletion,
+- JS dynamic analysis.

 To do:

-- Wiring for most of the autocompletion system,
+- A better module system,
 - Better static analysis for JS,
 - CSS,
 - HTML,